 Neonatal Intensive Care Unit (22 beds): Second and third year residents train in the UCLA NICU, a major referral center caring for the highest acuity patients, including those requiring ECMO.

-Residents receive training in inpatient general pediatrics, neonatology and newborn nursery/neonatal resuscitation in this academically-affiliated hospital which is based in a community setting.
-Rotations at Cedars-Sinai provide a tremendous complement to the UCLA-based inpatient experiences.
+Residents receive training in inpatient general pediatrics, newborn nursery/neonatal resuscitation, and pediatric emergency medicine in this free-standing children’s hospital serving an urban underserved patient population.
+Rotations at Miller’s provide a tremendous complement to the UCLA-based inpatient experiences.
 Both pediatric and neonatal experiences provide tremendous exposure to patients with general pediatric and neonatal problems.
-In addition to the core rotations, many residents spend time at Cedars-Sinai doing inpatient/outpatient elective rotations.

-Inpatient Ward (24 beds): At Cedars-Sinai the inpatient ward service has a tremendous mix of high-yield and relevant general pediatric, subspecialty and surgical patients.
-On average, about half of the inpatients are admitted with general pediatric problems, and half are admitted with more tertiary problems.
-The average number of patients per resident is 4-6.
+Inpatient Ward (~70+): At Miller’s the inpatient ward service has a tremendous mix of high-yield and relevant general pediatric, subspecialty, and surgical patients.
+The average number of patients per resident is 6-8.
 The patients admitted to the inpatient pediatric ward reflect the cultural, socio-economic and ethnic diversity of the entire region including a large underserved patient population.

 Newborn Nursery (~70 beds): Residents receive an exceptionally strong neonatal resuscitation and routine newborn care experience in this setting.
-The delivery room at Cedars-Sinai is one of the busiest in the nation, with over 7,500 deliveries per year - a significant percentage of which are high-risk deliveries.
-Support for residents found in the Neonatal Intensive Care Unit (45 Beds) on site, if a newborn requires a higher level of care.
+The delivery room at Miller’s is one of the busiest in the nation, with 6,000 deliveries per year.
+Support for residents found in the Neonatal Intensive Care Unit (93 Beds) on site, if a newborn requires a higher level of care.

 Back to Training Sites